YoungDogg/Udemy-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day_28/DEV_NOTES.md

         - storing the value inside countdown class
   - [x] reset
     - [x] if pressed reset, make button stop
-- [ ] routine: work and break
+- [x] routine: work and break
-  - [ ] change countdown, pomocycle, and main classes compatible with this routine
+  - [x] change countdown, pomocycle, and main classes compatible with this routine
     - [x] countdown class
       - [x] divide above with start, stop, and reset into different classes
     - [x] pomocycle
-    - [ ] main class
+    - [x] main class - connecting countdown and pomo class
-  - [ ] when the process finished both start and reset button reset the process
+  - [x] when the process finished both start and reset button reset the process
     - [x] when reset pressed, make the routine reset too
     - [x] if press start button, reset and start again
     - [x] works one more than expected. fix this
     - [x] short break counts from 1, fix it to count from 0
     - [x] long break is not working, fix it
-  - [ ] ui
+  - [x] ui
-    - [ ] display current process using check mark:✔️ ❌
-      - display all work and breaks.
-Initial all task x
+    - [x] display work and break progress
+      - [x] not yet: background, no color; font color: black
+      - [x] current: background, red; font color: white
+      - [x] done: background, green; font color: white
         - how to check current state?
 Check by WorkState and TimerState
           - if its TimerState is changed from RUNNING to STOPPED, regard it has done

 - [x] refactor
   - [x] enum: UIText, TimerState, WorkState